 1. It is always better to know the venue of the interview, exact location in advance.
 Plan your transportation accordingly.

 2. Know the names of the persons interviewing you.

-3. Get to know the in and out of the program.
-The duration of the program and other stipulation.
+3. Get to know the in and out of the scholarship.
+The duration of the scholarship and other stipulation.
 Know the names of the sponsors and their accomplishments in the field.

-4. Visualize a compelling future that would ensue after the grant of the program.
+4. Visualize a compelling future that would ensue after the grant of the scholarship.
 This will keep you highly motivated.

 5. Indulge in a few mock-interviews and have your confidence levels evaluated and heightened from time to time.

 Why Scholarship Interview is Important?

 The Interview process usually determines and confirms your eligibility and suitability for a scholarship grant.
 The interviewer sees your genuine interest in the Subject you are seeking.
 Besides your academic enthusiasm for the subject the interviewer will also predict your possible contribution to the field.
 Hence going to the scholarship interview chiseling your core-competence, i.e., thoroughly prepared in the subject will be highly beneficial.